 # ::1 localhost

-Nevertheless, there is one problem that makes things a lot harder to restore, especially without the anti-malware program.
+Nevertheless, one problem makes things much harder to restore, especially without the anti-malware program.
 As I have mentioned, “Your computer is disabled.
 Please call Microsoft.” which implements serious changes in your web browser configurations.
 For some of them, it is impossible (or much harder) to do it manually since you need to open each config file and change the modified rows to their original state.
 Another problem is that any mistake on that step can make the browser completely unusable.
 So, using GridinSoft Anti-Malware for that target is a much more reliable choice.

 Reset your browser settings with GridinSoft Anti-Malware

 You can see the list of the options for each browser.
-By default, they are set up in a manner that fits the majority of users.
-Press the βResetβ button (lower right corner).
+By default, browsers have configurations in a manner that fits the majority of users.
+Press the “Reset” button (lower right corner).
 In a minute, your browser will be as good as new.

 User Review